Hywan/inline-c-rs/README.md

 ### Define environment variables

 Now, let's enter the real reason to live of this project.
 Let's way we want a C program to link against a specific shared library.

+> Note: The `CFLAGS`, `CXXFLAGS`, `CPPFLAGS` and `LDFLAGS` are
+> supported environment variables.

-We may want to define a value for the `LDFLAGS` environment variable.
-First way is to use the `#inline_c_rs` C directive with the following
+Great!
+We may want to define a value for the `CFLAGS` and the `LDFLAGS` environment variables.
+First way is to use the `#inline_c_rs` C directive with the following syntax:
-syntax:

 ```
 #include_c_rs <variable_name>: "<variable_value>"